 Does Largemouth Bass Taste Good?

 Whether largemouth bass taste good depends entirely on their environment and preparation.
 Those from clear, cool waters with sandy or rocky bottoms can rival any freshwater fish.
-However, bass from warm, muddy ponds will have the stereotypical "muddy" flavor that gives them a bad reputation.
+However, bass from warm, muddy ponds will have the stereotypical muddy flavor that gives them a bad reputation.

 Conclusion

 By practicing selective harvest of smaller bass from appropriate waters, anglers can enjoy excellent table fare while actually improving fishery quality.
 The key is choosing the right size fish from clean, cold water sources and preparing them with care.
+Whether you prefer pan-frying with cornmeal, deep frying in beer batter, or adding chunks to a hearty fish chowder, smallmouth bass respond well to virtually any cooking method.